Mixing Tips in Mono for Single Sided Hearing Loss

 At this stage, you can look up music theory to gauge amounts of left/right stereo panning based on convention for your genre.

-When working in mono, I did not realise that if you have a mono sound and pan it left, then take the same sound and pan it right, you could phasing and can make it cancel out.
+When working in mono, I did not realise that if you have a mono sound and pan it hard left, then take the exact same sound and pan it hard right, you introduce phasing and can make the sound cancel out when collapsed into mono.
 You have to add an effect such as a delay, distortion or something else to make it different – in order to make it stereo.
-So sample packs contain false information.
+Some sample packs contain false information.
 A mono track copied twice to two stereo tracks.
-If you track and split the sound to make better panning, this will cause a problem and it caught me out before being able to hear in stereo.
-However, combining both tracks to a bus and placing an Imager plugin on the bus would have revealed this – if I had been aware of it.
+If you split the sound into two mono tracks to with panning, this will cause a problem and it caught me out before being able to hear in stereo with the implant.
+Therefore, it is important to be conscious of this if mixing in mono.
+However, sending the left panned track and the right panned track to a stereo bus and placing an Imager plugin on the bus would have revealed this – if I had been aware of it!

 Also, while working in mono, I did not realise that adding panning can help balance a mix because sometimes you get two instruments that share the same space.
 By moving one a little to the left and one a little to the right, you create a space for that instrument to live inside that can be shared with another.
-It is a little harder to determine this in mono but add a few percent here will go a long way and probably enough to do the job for a lot of mixes.
+This is particularly important for drums that exist in the higher part of the spectrum.
+It is a little harder to determine this in mono but adding a few percent to the pan option (for exampple +3 for one hat, -5 for another) will go a long way and probably be enough to do the job for a lot of mixes.

 Finally, after getting all of the meters looking healthy, you can send a track of for mastering which is common in the audio sphere.
 A mastering engineer can use tools to adjust the overall stereo image and clear up smaller elements missed on mono.